boolean-uk/react-cohort-dashboard-challenge/Design_and_Prep/planing_document.md

 Displays a list of PostElements.
 Provide individual postData in to the PostElement as props.

 PostElement
+Resives information from CohortManagerMainPage as props. uses the data to display the comment.
+Has a text field to write a new comment.

 LookAtSpecificPostPage
 uses useParam function to get id from url path.